University of Tampa: Move and name change

 Two years later, the school moved to its current location on the grounds of the recently closed Tampa Bay Hotel, which Henry B. Plant had built in 1891 directly across the Hillsborough River from downtown Tampa.
 The sprawling resort initially featured a quarter-mile long main building with over 500 guest rooms along with several adjoining buildings and amenities ranging from an indoor pool to a casino to a race track, all spread across six acres of land.
 After some initial success, however, it struggled to consistently attract enough patrons to make a profit, The city of Tampa purchased the hotel after Plant's death and kept it open by contracting out daily operations to private companies, but it finally shut down in 1931 due to a significant downturn in tourism with the coming of the Great Depression.
-In 1933, the city agreed to allow Tampa Junior College to move its operations to the former hotel grounds rather than let the iconic buildings remain empty.
+In 1933, the city agreed to allow Tampa Junior College to move its operations to the former hotel grounds.

 With the move to a much larger facility, Tampa Junior College became the University of Tampa (UT) and expanded its course offerings, and Spaulding resigned his position at Hillsborough High School to run the university full time.
-In 1941, UT signed a 99-year lease on the former resort with the City of Tampa for a dollar a year, and the main building was officially dubbed Plant Hall.
-The lease included all of the Tampa Bay Hotel property except for the southeast wing Plant Hall, which became the location of the Henry B. Plant Museum.
+In 1905, the City of Tampa purchased the Tampa Bay Hotel and 150 acres of land for $125,000.
+In 1933, the University leased the former Tampa Bay Hotel from the City of Tampa.
+As part of the agreement between the City and the University, the south wing of the first floor became the Tampa Municipal Museum.
+The Museum was renamed the Henry B. Plant Museum in 1974.